Minimum Tank Size: 29 Gallons (132 Litres)

 In the wild, swordtails are omnivores, and feed on a variety of invertebrates, insects, plant matter and algae.
 This diet should be reproduced as closely as possible in the home aquarium and can be accomplished through feeding a variety of foods.

 The main portion of their diet should consist of a high quality flake food, and it should be supplements with blanched vegetables and live or frozen foods.
+One of the best foods on the market is Hikari Micro Pellets and swordtail fish love this food.

 This is by no means an exhaustive list, but some vegetables that are hungrily accepted are zucchini medallions, cucumber medallions, shelled peas and broccoli.
 All vegetables should be blanched in boiling water first and allowed to cool before being added to the aquarium.